alexander-jiang/halite3_bot/journal.md

     or to avoid collisions (in both v3.1 and v4)~~ v4 bot seems to have this issue fixed
   - Force first five actions to be spawning ships (and thus need to force ships to move in first 5 turns so that shipyard isn't occupied)
+    - maybe extend this to say that the move off of the shipyard should be randomized to push the bots towards different regions in the map
-  - When returning to dropoff, try to avoid enemy ships
+  - When returning to dropoff, try to avoid enemy ships ("defensive" navigation)
   - Spawning too many ships in the mid-game? (some visualization of ship statistics would help, see below)
+    - In bot v4, spawns are limited when the ships take longer to breakeven (though the first five spawns are always allowed, and spawns in the first 100 turns are also not limited)
-  - Don't fail when an enemy ship occupies the shipyard (just collide with it and take its halite)
+  - ~~Don't fail when an enemy ship occupies the shipyard (just collide with it and take its halite)~~
 - Building dropoffs:
   - benefits of building the dropoff: instantly collects when there's a lot of halite and ships don't have enough capacity.
 Also lets you explore further (don't have